vinaya » pli-tv-pvr » Parivāra

 Diṭṭhadhammikānaṁ āsavānaṁ saṁvarāya, samparāyikānaṁ āsavānaṁ paṭighātāya—

-for the restraint of corruptions relating to the present life, and for the restraint of corruptions relating to future lives.
+for the restraint of the corruptions relating to the present life and for the restraint of the corruptions relating to future lives.

 ime dve atthavase paṭicca tathāgatena sāvakānaṁ sikkhāpadaṁ paññattaṁ.